Skin Color May Affect How Well Medications Work: Researchers

 “The main message that our manuscript aims to capture is: Potential effects of melanin skin pigments on drug safety and efficacy should be tested,” Groen told The Epoch Times.

 Similar to how a drug affects people with darker skin tones differently, pesticides and other chemicals could also have different effects, Groen said.
-“Some fertilizers and pesticides also have affinity for melanin,” he added.
-“This can cause differences in exposure to chemicals between people with varying skin tones.”

-According to the researchers, current FDA guidelines for toxicity testing inadequately address the impact of skin pigmentation on drug interactions.
+According to the two researchers, current FDA guidelines for toxicity testing inadequately address the impact of skin pigmentation on drug interactions.

 “Our best hope is to ensure that all people, regardless of their ancestral background, have equal chances of receiving the highest level of drug efficacy and safety,” she told The Epoch Times via email.
 “This seems to be something that we as a biomedical community can do: an achievable goal, since it is within our own control.”